nesterow/nuxt-testable/README.md

 ### Connecting the dots
 It is time to connect our module to the nuxt application in order to proceed with UI development.
 It is simple, we need to provide our vuex module to the global store and mount our parent component somewhere.

-Connecting the store module is usually as simple as importing it to the `~/store/index.ts` and adding it to the `modules` constant.
+Connecting the store module is usually as simple as importing it to the `~/store/index.ts` and adding it to the `modules` object.
 But, do you remember that we don't have an actual api yet?
 During development it is normal to use mocked api.
 It would be nicer to setup configuration for development environment which would use required entities when we have `dev` environment, but in this simple case I am going to configure dev. store in place:

 ```typescript
 ⌃...